- Understanding Chronic Kidney Disease

 Click on a question to reveal the explanation.

-Medicare Advantage plans can offer better coverage, lower premium costs, and the convenience of an all-in-one plan.
-It’s important to consider all costs when figuring out which health plan is best for your needs.
-To make sure you’re choosing your best coverage, contact your insurance coordinator, visit Medicare.gov, or talk to an independent licensed insurance agent for more information onMedicare Advantage.
+Medicare Advantage plans can offer coverage, reduced premium costs, and the convenience of an all-in-one plan.
+It’s important to consider all costs when figuring out which health plan is right for your needs.
+To make sure you’re choosing your right coverage, contact your insurance coordinator, visit Medicare.gov, or talk to an independent licensed insurance agent for more information onMedicare Advantage.

-Your current plan may be your best option—or you may find there’s another option that provides better coverage.
-Before you make a change, contact your insurance coordinator to help you compare your options and see the big picture before you make a decision.
+Your current plan may be your best option—or you may find there’s another option that provides the right coverage.
+Before you make a change, contact your insurance coordinator to help you compare your options and see the big picture before you make a decision and to check your eligibility.

 If you already have Medicare and you’re diagnosed with end stage renal disease (ESRD), you are eligible for Medicare Advantage.
 Talk to your insurance coordinator or contact an independent licensed insurance agent for more information.